elastisys/compliantkubernetes/docs/operator-manual/azure.md

 Before starting, make sure you have [all necessary tools](getting-started.md).

+!!!note
+    This guide is written for compliantkubernetes-apps [v0.13.0](https://github.com/elastisys/compliantkubernetes-apps/tree/v0.13.0)

 ## Setup

 Choose names for your service cluster and workload clusters, as well as the DNS domain to expose the services inside the service cluster: